stevana/pipelining-with-disruptor/README.md

   assert (model p xs == ys)
 ```

-Actually running this property for arbitary pipelines would require us to first
+Actually running this property for arbitrary pipelines would require us to first
 define a pipeline generator, which is a bit tricky given the indexes of the
 datatype[^4].
 It can still me used as a helper for testing specific pipelines
 though, e.g. `prop_commute examplePipeline`.